GBG++: A Fast and Stable Granular Ball Generation Method for Classification

 Since the proposed GBG method constructs GBs in order, the constructed GBs may be nested with each other.

 Given two GBs $gb_1=(\bm{c_1},r_1,O_1)$ and $gb_2=(\bm{c_2},r_2,O_2)$.
 The $gb_1$ and $gb_2$ are called the nested GBs, if where $abs(\ast)$ denotes the absolute value of $\ast$.

 Suppose $l_1$ and $l_2$ be the labels of $gb_1$ and $gb_2$ respectively.
-If $l_1 \neq l_2$, then $gb_1$ and $gb_2$ are called heterogeneous nested GBs, otherwise, called homogeneous nested GBs.
+If $l_1 \neq l_2$, then $gb_1$ and $gb_2$ are called heterogeneous nested GBs, otherwise called homogeneous nested GBs.

-For example, as illustrated in Fig.\ref{fig6}(a), as the distribution of samples contained in $gb_1$ are relatively dispersed, the $gb_1$ is nested with two previously constructed GBs, namely, $gb_2$ and $gb_3$.
-The labels of $gb_1$ and $gb_3$ are the same, which are called homogeneous nested GBs.
+For example, as illustrated in Fig.\ref{fig6}(a), as the distribution of samples contained in $gb_1$ is relatively dispersed, the $gb_1$ is nested with two previously constructed GBs, namely, $gb_2$ and $gb_3$.
+The labels of $gb_1$ and $gb_3$ are the same, called homogeneous nested GBs.
 Meanwhile, as the labels of $gb_1$ and $gb_2$ are different, they are called the heterogeneous nested GBs, that is, the GBs conflict.

-Mutual exclusion exists between two GBs with the heterogeneous nested relation, indicating that at least one GB is inconsistent with the data distribution of the original data set.
-Generally, heterogeneous nested GBs are distributed near the class boundary of the original data set.
+Mutual exclusion exists between two GBs with the heterogeneous nested relation, indicating that at least one GB is inconsistent with the data distribution of the original dataset.
+Generally, heterogeneous nested GBs are distributed near the class boundary of the original dataset.
 This implies that GBs may fail to accurately depict the class boundary.
 Besides, if there is no nested relationship between any two GBs, then there will be no nested relationship between their child GBs.
 Therefore, in each granulation iteration, if the operation to remove the nested relationship is applied, the nested relationship can be eliminated as soon as possible while the efficiency of the GBG method is not significantly affected.